10 Places Where You Can Wake Up to a Sea of Clouds

 (SPOT.ph) Aside from lakes with crystal-clear waters and seas that seem to go on forever, the Philippines also boasts valleys and mountain ridges with views like no other.
 These often experience the rare sight of places with sea of clouds, which is exactly that—an ocean-like formation of clouds cast over mountains.
 It's not always guaranteed given weather conditions, of course, but at the very least, you get to go on a much-need getaway.

-Here are some places where you can camp out or stay in and wake up to majestic places with sea of clouds:
+Wake up to these majestic places with sea of clouds: